rafael-santiago/tulip/README.md

 All executables listed in the **Table 1** are ``32-bit`` based.

 After downloading the correspondent file you need to unzip it into a specific directory.
-Maybe you should create a new one for doing it.
-However, ``Linux`` and ``FreeBSD`` users should unzip it to the ``local/bin`` directory (or equivalent) and for them any additional action is necessary.
+Maybe you should create a new directory for doing it.
+However, ``Linux`` and ``FreeBSD`` users should unzip it to the ``local/bin`` directory (or equivalent) and for them any additional action is unnecessary.

-Now, for ``Windows`` users: once the executable unzipped into some place on your computer, you need to "export" this executable, in order to be able to call this program from everywhere.
+Now, for ``Windows`` users: once the executable unzipped into some place on your computer filesystem, you need to "export" this executable, in order to be able to call this program from everywhere.
 Under ``Windows`` it should be done adding to the ``PATH`` environment variable the directory path where the ``tulip.exe`` is laying on.
 Tip: if you do not know how to do it, try to search for "how to set the PATH variable in Windows".
 Once it done, if you re-open a command prompt